Kindergarten registration

 • Home address

-• Telephone numbers
+• Phone numbers

-• Student’s original birth certificate (from the Dept. of Health and Vital Statistics).
+• Student’s original birth certificate (from the Dept. of Health and Vital Statistics)

-• TWO forms of proofs of residency (see below).
+• TWO forms of proof of residency

-• IEP (Individualized Education Program), if applicable;
+• IEP (Individualized Education Program), if applicable

-• Custody papers, if applicable.
+• Custody papers, if applicable

 Committee on Preschool Special Education (CPSE)